URL-Decode

 What is a JSON schema?

-JSON Schema is a way of standardization for JSON-based format for defining the structure of JSON data.
-That was written under the IETF draft, which expired in 2011.
+JSON Schema is a way of standardizing a JSON-based format for defining the structure of JSON data.
+It was written under the IETF draft, which expired in 2011.

 • JSON Schema describes your existing data format.